aryn-ai/quickstart/sycamore-local-development-example.md

 manifest_path = "/tmp/sycamore/manifest.json"
 ```

 c.
-The next two cells just show a quick view of the PDF documents we will ingest, if we want to inspect them or take a closer look:
+The next two cells will show a quick view of the PDF documents we will ingest, if we want to inspect them or take a closer look:

 ```
 IFrame(str("tmp/sycamore/data/1706.03762.pdf"), width=700, height=600)